BRAVO68WEB/url-minify/HOW_TO_CONTRIBUTE.md

 ### FORK A PROJECT -
 ***
-You can use github explore - https://github.com/explore to find a project that interests you and match your skills.
+You can use GitHub explore - https://github.com/explore to find a project that interests you and match your skills.
 Once you find your cool project to workon, you can make a copy of project to your account.
-This process is called forking a project to your Github account.
-On Upper right side of project page on Github, you can see -
+This process is called forking a project to your GitHub account.
+On Upper right side of project page on GitHub, you can see -

 <p align="center">  <img  src="https://i.imgur.com/P0n6f97.png">  </p>
 Click on fork to create a copy of project to your account.
 This creates a separate copy for you to workon.